JuliaStarstriker/Assignment4V25/README.md

 • Handle exceptions.

-• Improve the graphical user interface with men
+• Improve the graphical user interface with men.

 Description